norestzone/Mind-Your-Business/README.md

 <br>

 ## MVP Checklist
-* Render the starting area where business venture begins (COMPLETED)
+* Render the starting area where business venture begins COMPLETED
-* Render scenarios of business based on good and bad decisions, each decision has an effect on the the next phase of business (COMPLETED)
+* Render scenarios of business based on good and bad decisions, each decision has an effect on the the next phase of business COMPLETED
-* Track player actions to prevent going through a scenario twice
-* End state: A series of poor business decisions or a series of good decisions
+* End state: A series of poor business decisions or a series of good decisions COMPLETED
-* Render end area that shows success or to try again
+* Render end area that shows success or to try again COMPLETED
 <br>
 <br>